Speech-Rule-Engine/speech-rule-engine/README.md

 full set of Mathspeak rules.
 In addition it contains a library for semantic interpretation and enrichment of MathML expressions.

-There are two ways of using this engine.
-Either as a package via npm or by building it as a standalone tool.
-The former is the easiest way to use the speech rule engine via its Api and is the preferred option if you just want to include it in your project.
-The latter is useful if you want to use the speech rule engine in batch mode or interactivley to add your own code.
+There are three ways of using this engine:

+1. **Node Module:** Download via npm.
+This is the easiest way to use the speech rule engine via its Api and is the preferred option if you just want to include it in your project.

+2. **Standalone Tool:** Download via github and build with make.
+This is useful if you want to use the speech rule engine in batch mode or interactivley to add your own code.

+3. **Browser Library:** This gives you the option of loading SRE in a browser and use its full functionality on your webesites.

 Node Module
 -----------